WitchDevelops/WitchDevelops/README.md

 # About me
 <h2>👋 Hello there.
 My name is Dominika and I'm learning frontend developement and web design.</h2>
-<br>I'd love to find a job (or a traineeship) as a frontend dev.
-You can also hire me to design and code a homepage for you.
+<br>I'm working at eStoreLabs as junior frontend developer.
+You can also hire me as a freelancer to design and code a homepage for you.
 <br>It would be cool to collaborate on beginner-friendly projects :D

 # Contact